 Dr. Brzozowski was chair of the Department of Computer Science at Waterloo for seven years (1978–83 and 1987–89), during which he oversaw its expansion to 40 faculty members, attracting qualified faculty at a time of heightened demand for computer science courses and intense competition for recent PhD graduates from industry.
 In 2005 he was named Canadian Pioneer in Computing by IBM Canada.
 In 2015 his accomplishments were recognized by the University of Waterloo during an international conference, titled “The Role of Theory in Computer Science,” in honour of his 80th birthday.

-Professor J. Ian Munro
+University Professor J. Ian Munro

 Dr. Munro is an international leader in algorithms and data structures as well as Canada’s authority on data structures, a field in which he has made fundamental contributions.
 He has changed views on the practice and theory of data structures and algorithms and has helped shape algorithm design by creating two areas — succinct data structures and implicit data structures.

 His research achievements have been recognized frequently by his peers.
 He was inducted as a Fellow of the Royal Society of Canada in 2003 and as a Fellow of the Association for Computing Machinery in 2008.
-In 2006 he was promoted to university professor at the University of Waterloo, and in 2001 was appointed as the Canada Research Chair in Algorithm Design in 2001 and is currently serving his third seven-year term as its chairholder.
+In 2006 he was promoted to university professor at the University of Waterloo, and in 2001 was appointed as the Canada Research Chair in Algorithm Design and is currently serving his third seven-year term as its chairholder.